gitter-badger/tynn/README.md

 end
 ```

-To load a plugin use the `plugin` method.
+To load the plugin into the application, use the `plugin` method.

 ```ruby
 App.plugin(CurrencyHelper, currency: "$")